shaftoe/zerocue/README.md

     INDEX 01 03:44:71
 ```

-To create a new CUE sheet you can either redirect `STDIN` to a (new) file or use the `--output` option.
+To create a new CUE sheet you can either redirect `STDIN` to a (new) file, use the `--output` option to create a new file, or use the `--inline` option to update the source file.

 These two commands should be equivalent and will replace `new_playlist.cue` content if already present:

 - `zerocue playlist.cue > new_playlist.cue`
 - `zerocue --output=new_playlist.cue playlist.cue`

+while this will overwrite the content of `playlist.cue`:

+- `zerocue --inline playlist.cue`

 ## Unit Tests